OpenEx-Platform/docs/docs/deployment/configuration.md

 # Configuration

-The purpose of this section is to learn how to configure OpenEx to have it tailored for your production and development needs.
+The purpose of this section is to learn how to configure OpenBAS to have it tailored for your production and development needs.

-OpenEx is a JAVA process and therefore can be configured manually using the configuration file `application.properties` or environment variables when using Docker.
+OpenBAS is a JAVA process and therefore can be configured manually using the configuration file `application.properties` or environment variables when using Docker.

 ## Platform